This fun Easter egg hunt snack idea for kids includes a list of lots of healthy food ideas for fun snacking on the go this Easter.

 Carrot sticks, cucumber sticks, raw pepper sticks or pieces, sugar snap peas, sliced baby sweetcorn, cherry tomatoes.

-Other foods and treats
+Other snack foods

 I hope I've given you plenty of ideas to be getting on with, can you think of any more?